elmtree-askmo/cloudcannon-app/content/learn/psychology/what-is-the-phonemic-restoration-effect-in-topdown-processing-of-speech-perception.md

 url: /learn/psychology/questions/what-is-the-phonemic-restoration-effect-in-topdown-processing-of-speech-perception
 score: -1.0
 related_article1:
-    id: 122518
+    id: 122525
     title: >-
-        What is spectral segregation and how does it aid in auditory scene analysis?
+        How does vision influence speech perception, particularly in the McGurk effect?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-spectral-segregation-and-how-does-it-aid-in-auditory-scene-analysis
+    url: /learn/psychology/questions/how-does-vision-influence-speech-perception-particularly-in-the-mcgurk-effect
 related_article2:
-    id: 122525
+    id: 122513
     title: >-
-        How does vision influence speech perception, particularly in the McGurk effect?
+        How is elevation perception achieved in the auditory system?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-vision-influence-speech-perception-particularly-in-the-mcgurk-effect
+    url: /learn/psychology/questions/how-is-elevation-perception-achieved-in-the-auditory-system
 related_article3:
-    id: 122512
+    id: 122532
     title: >-
-        Can you explain the concept of the cone of confusion in sound localization?
+        How do dynamics and rhythm contribute to the perception of music?
-    subject: Psychology
+    subject: Digital Media
-    url: /learn/psychology/questions/can-you-explain-the-concept-of-the-cone-of-confusion-in-sound-localization
+    url: /learn/digital-media/questions/how-do-dynamics-and-rhythm-contribute-to-the-perception-of-music
 related_article4:
-    id: 122522
+    id: 122520
     title: >-
-        What are the differences in processing vowels and consonants in speech perception?
+        What are the key features of biosonar in bats and dolphins?
-    subject: Psychology
+    subject: Biotechnology
-    url: /learn/psychology/questions/what-are-the-differences-in-processing-vowels-and-consonants-in-speech-perception
+    url: /learn/biotechnology/questions/what-are-the-key-features-of-biosonar-in-bats-and-dolphins
 ---

 &nbsp;